-Students should report to the nurse’s office in case of illness or injury.
+Students should report to the Administrative Offices in case of illness or injury.
 No student is to leave the building without first checking out through the office.

 Medication:

 When possible, students are advised to take medication at home.
 If it is necessary that a medication be taken during school hours, the following regulations will be followed.